 Sales leaders also play a critical role, especially during pipeline reviews.
 They too must press hard to be confident the opportunity is forecast correctly.
 The same is true for pre-sales leaders guiding and coaching their teams to be accountable for understanding the intent, obstacle, conflict and compelling event.
 This ensures pre-sales can support sales by building their own trusted relationships to help sharpen the sales pitch.

 Good screenwriters will continually raise the stakes so the audience feels the conflict, tension and risks facing each character.
 It is no different with solution selling, we need decision makers and those influencing the sale to feel the conflict in their business caused by the formidable obstacle, to feel the tension, risk and concern they may not achieve their intended goal if they do not act.
 During the sale, we need to keep pressing hard, raising the stakes so the customer recognizes that doing nothing is no longer an option they can fall back on.

 Bringing it all together

 To conclude, screenwriters are focused on creating inspiring and entertaining stories that a successful director, or a living legend in the case of Spielberg who directed Lincoln, will back.
 The same is true for investors and others committed to the project, each will have a shared intent to create a blockbuster success and, or a good return on their investment.
-Many of the skills and discipline screenwriters rely on to be successful are similar to those top performing solution sales executives and leaders rely on to be successful developing and closing high value solution sales.
+Many of the skills and discipline screenwriters rely on to be successful are similar to those top-performing solution sales executives and leaders rely on to be successful in developing and closing high-value solution sales.

 There are many other disciplines good screenwriters employ that can prove invaluable to developing and managing a complex solution sale.
 I have covered a few in these two articles and welcome your feedback and experiences related to using other screenwriting disciplines that help sharpen our solution sales skills.